Brewing Beer with Deep Norwegian Roots

 Beer Brewing for Ages

 Beer has been an integral part of cultures worldwide for centuries.
-Archaeological evidence from Mesopotamia’s Euphrates and Tigris rivers shows that beer was brewed from grains over 6 000 years ago.
-In Norway, the ancient Gulating Law from around the year 1000 mandated (!) that farms brew their own Christmas beer.
-The Vikings didn’t take brewing lightly, in other words.
+Archaeological evidence from Mesopotamia's Euphrates and Tigris rivers shows that beer was brewed from grains over 6 000 years ago.
+In Norway, the ancient Gulating Law from around the year 1000 mandated (!) that farms brew their own beer for important events.
+Making beer was not a hobby; it was a community duty.

 Strong Roots in Bygland and Setesdal